GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 Cons:
 - It doesn't naturally work on the browser, however there are great solutions for this constraint as [Browserify](http://browserify.org) and [Webpack](http://webpack.github.io).
-- Since it is synchronous, the modules have to be loaded sequentially, which might take more time than if it were to be loaded asynchronously.
+- Since it is synchronous, the modules have to be loaded sequentially, which might take more time than if they were to be loaded asynchronously.
-- On the average, NPM modules are composed by many other modules, which means that you might end up depending on a high number of modules, which means your bundles can easily get big.
+- Usually, NPM modules are composed by many other modules, which means that you might end up depending on a high number of modules, and your bundles can easily get big.

-When to use: CommonJS is already a mature standard for server-side, and a good option for client-side when the page-load Javascript bundles are not too big.
+When to use: CommonJS is already a mature standard for the server-side, and a good option for the client-side when the page-load Javascript bundles are not too big.

 How to use: Your module file will publicly expose whatever is assigned to ```module.exports``` while everything else is private.
-In order to use your module, the client code needs to use the ```require``` function, referencing your module per file location or alias.
+In order to use your module, the client code needs to use the ```require(dependency)``` function, referencing your module per file location or alias.

 Check out the following example: